Mylne lab

-We are an established and growing group of people interested in plant molecular biology, genetics, biochemistry and chemical biology.
-Our lab was established at UWA in January 2013 and in mid-2021 move to Curtin University.
-Our current and recent substantive funding is:
+Now an adjunct, while full time researching, my lab was interested in plant molecular biology, genetics, biochemistry and chemical biology.
+My lab was established at UWA in 2013 and moved to Curtin University mid-2021.
+Recent substantive funding:

 • LE230100156 (Bond, Vrielink, Moggach, Mylne, Bowman, Sarkar-Tyson, Ramsay, Smith) "Integrated crystallisation facility"